Pankaj2505/WordPowerMadeEasy/about.md

-# this is the description about your blog
+# Give just 15 min Daily for next 6 month and observe the change